 Ernest Rutherford (1871-1937), the father of nuclear physics, left his mark on scientific research at the start of the 20th century.

-On the occasion of the one hundred and fiftieth anniversary of his birth, discover the one who defined himself as a simple man and turned out to be a great scholar, an advocate for the cause of women, a faithful friend, a model for his teams.
+Discover the exceptional destiny of the man who described himself as a simple man and turned out to be a great scientist, a committed humanist, a loyal friend and a role model for his teams.

 biographical milestones